 the purpose of the request is to implement/test innovative programs that may increase the efficiency or effectiveness of operations, to provide additional flexibility to better meet local service needs while maintaining program quality and integrity, or other purposes deemed appropriate by the commissioner.

-CCBHCs are certified by NYS for up to three years before re-certification is required.
-The Offices may place a CCBHC on enhanced monitoring status or temporarily suspend or decertify CCBHCs if they fail to meet the criteria, if there are changes in the state CCBHC program, or as otherwise determined by the state.
+CCBHCs are certified by New York State for up to three years before re-certification is required.
+OMH and OASAS may place a CCBHC on enhanced monitoring status or temporarily suspend or decertify CCBHCs if they fail to meet the criteria, if there are changes in the State CCBHC program, or as otherwise determined by the State.

 CCBHC applicants must operate and maintain documentation as:

-A non-profit organization, exempt from tax under Section 501(c)(3) of the United States Internal Revenue Code;
+a non-profit organization, exempt from tax under section 501(c)(3) of the United States Internal Revenue Code;

-A part of a local government behavioral health authority;
+a part of a local government behavioral health authority;

-An entity that serves under the authority of the Indian Health Service, an Indian tribe, or tribal organization pursuant to a contract, grant, cooperative agreement, or compact with the Indian Health Service pursuant to the Indian Self-Determination Act (25 U.S.C.
+an entity that serves under the authority of the Indian Health Service, an Indian tribe, or tribal organization pursuant to a contract, grant, cooperative agreement, or compact with the Indian Health Service pursuant to the Indian Self-Determination Act (25 U.S.C.
 450 et seq.); or

-An urban Indian organization pursuant to a grant or contract with the Indian Health Service under Title V of the Indian Health Care Improvement Act (25 U.S.C.
+an urban Indian organization pursuant to a grant or contract with the Indian Health Service under Title V of the Indian Health Care Improvement Act (25 U.S.C.
 1601 et seq.).

 Where the CCBHC is not operated under the authority of the Indian Health Service, an Indian tribe, or tribal or urban Indian organization, CCBHCs must establish relationships with the Indian Communities and enter into arrangements with those entities to facilitate the provision of services to tribal members, either jointly or independently with support from the Indian Communities.

-The applicant shall supply any additional documentation or information requested by the Offices which may include but is not limited to: requests for information regarding services to be added and the plan for implementation, staffing, environment, operating expenses and revenues, and utilization of services as they relate to CCBHC services as described in this Subpart.
+The applicant shall supply any additional documentation or information requested by OMH and OASAS which may include but is not limited to: requests for information regarding services to be added and the plan for implementation, staffing, environment, operating expenses and revenues, and utilization of services as they relate to CCBHC services as described in this Subpart.
 Such additional information shall be provided within a stated timeframe of such request, unless an extension is obtained.
-The granting of a request for an extension shall be at the discretion of the Offices.
-Failure to provide the additional documentation or information within the time prescribed shall constitute an abandonment or withdrawal of the application without any further action from the Offices.
+The granting of a request for an extension shall be at the discretion of OMH and OASAS.
+Failure to provide the additional documentation or information within the time prescribed shall constitute an abandonment or withdrawal of the application without any further action from OMH and OASAS.

-The Offices shall approve or disapprove an application in writing.
-Applicants may appeal the denial of an application with the Offices within 10 calendar days of receiving the denial.
+OMH and OASAS shall approve or disapprove an application in writing.
+Applicants may appeal the denial of an application with OMH and OASAS within 10 calendar days of receiving the denial.

 Each CCBHC site shall be issued an operating certificate that specifies the type of services CCBHC is authorized to operate.